Skip to content

 Bad decisions compound

 A bad hire takes years to undo.
-A bad curriculum choice affects every student who passes through the school during the years it is used.
+A bad curriculum choice shapes the learning of students throughout the years it is in use.
 Bad decisions in a school compound because the institution is slow to change.
 A school head who makes one or two big bad decisions early in her tenure can spend the rest of her tenure dealing with the consequences.

 Flashcard